FRRouting/frr/doc/user/fabricd.rst

 .. clicmd:: router openfabric WORD

-.. clicmd:: no router openfabric WORD

    Enable or disable the OpenFabric process by specifying the OpenFabric domain with 'WORD'.

 .. clicmd:: net XX.XXXX. ... .XXX.XX

-.. clicmd:: no net XX.XXXX. ... .XXX.XX

    Set/Unset network entity title (NET) provided in ISO format.

 .. clicmd:: domain-password [clear | md5] <password>

-.. clicmd:: no domain-password

    Configure the authentication password for a domain, as clear text or md5 one.

 .. clicmd:: attached-bit [receive ignore | send]

-.. clicmd:: no attached-bit

    Set attached bit for inter-area traffic: